z11h/NameyMcNameFace/README.md

 Coming soon

+## Features

+- Syncs options with google account logged in
+- Options.html to edit settings, pool of characters program will use to make username and passwords.
+Different nationality names.
+- Quickly generates a bunch of names and passwords, fills them into the correct fields and hits next.
+Allows you to export into text file (coming soon)

 ## Todo:

 - [ ] Export accounts feature
-- [x] Make all fields related to each other, if account is female, generate female name etc...
+- [x] DONE.
+Make all fields related to each other, if account is female, generate female name etc...

 ## Known Issues
 * None Currently